MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 > The scoring wizard is currently supported only for models that have been saved in the MLflow format with their model signatures populated.
 For other models, use the customizable code template provided on the model version's page, or [call PREDICT directly from a notebook](#call-predict-from-a-notebook).

 To use the scoring wizard,
-- Go to the artifact page for a given model version.
+- Go to the item page for a given model version.
 - Select **Apply this model in wizard** from the **Apply model** dropdown.

+:::image type="content" source="media/model-scoring-predict/apply-model.png" alt-text="Screenshot of the prompt to apply a model from its item page." lightbox="media/model-scoring-predict/apply-model.png":::

 The interface guides you through the following steps:

-:::image type="content" source="media/model-scoring-predict/apply-model.png" alt-text="Screenshot of the prompt to apply a model from its item page." lightbox="media/model-scoring-predict/apply-model.png":::

 1. **Select input table.** Browse the provided dropdown menus to select an input table from among the Lakehouses in your current workspace.